 - Complications creating the flap or slippage (LASIK).

-- Epithelial in growth (LASIK, SmartSight).
+- Epithelial in growth (LASIK, SmartSight NOVA).

 Frequently Asked Questions About the Types of Laser Eye Surgery